-An introduction to sociological theories of social change, including an analysis of the problems of coping with life in a rapidly changing world. - three semester hours
+An introduction to sociological theories of social change, including an analysis of the problems of coping with life in a rapidly changing world.

 SOC 336 Political Sociology (SS)

 The relation of social structure to political organization and participation, with special attention to the implications of empirical research on power, voting, and alienation.